BAM – Becoming A Man®

 Today’s youth face many obstacles.
 Community violence and other stressors create at-risk environments where making positive life choices can feel impossible.
 It’s easy for young men, particularly from disadvantaged communities, to become angry and afraid.
 It’s easy for them to follow negative influences that lead to serious trouble.
 It’s easy for them to drop out of school.

 In 2001, the Becoming a Man (BAM) program was launched to help young men navigate difficult circumstances that threaten their future.
 Program founder Anthony Ramirez-DiVittorio created a safe space for young men at Clemente High School to openly express themselves, receive support and develop the social and emotional skills necessary to succeed.
-Now in its 17th year, the BAM program plans to serve more than 6,000 youth in 102 schools in the 2017-18 academic year.
+Now in its 17th year, the BAM program plans to serve more than 6,000 youth in 107 schools this fiscal year.

 Read about our BAM Advisory Council.